 Q: What are the anticipated sizes of the collection modules, and the estimated overall size of the completed database?

 A: “The plan for NCCO allows for a total of approximately eight to twelve million pages across four Archives per year, for the next three years, with an overall program size in excess of thirty million pages.
 It is not anticipated that each Archive will be equal to the next in size or document count, but rather that the total number of pages/documents will reflect the quantity of content needed to fit the research needs (and budgets) of the subject areas which the Archive is meant to support.”
-Note that Gale has further indicated that additional material could be developed after the initial twelve modules, depending on market response.
+Gale originally indicated that additional material could be developed after the initial twelve modules, depending on market response.

 Q: What percentage of the overall digital collection will be European content?
 What percentage will be from North America?